VaideheeBarde/Student-portal-using-OpenStack/README.md

 Goal - Create student portal using OpenStack Swift.

 6 instances are instantiated both manually and using Python in the OpenStack UI.
-3 instances represent students, 1 instance represents admin i.e the professor, 1 instance is the proxy server and the remaining instance is the object server where the assignment files (objects) are stored.
-All the files are uploaded and downloaded through the proxy server.
-A combination of REST API call-methods and curl commands are used to perform file actions such as upload or download.

-Admin node privileges - The admin node can access the files in all the containers (subjects) of the students.
+Instances/Nodes - Admin Node(1 instance), Student Node(3 instances), Proxy Server (1 instance), Object Server (1 instance)
-Student node privileges - The three student nodes can access files in their own container only.
-They cannot access files from the containers of other students.
+Containers/Subjects - Student nodes can access objects in their own container only whereas the admin node can access the objects in all containers or subjects of students.
-In this project, containers are subjects and files that are uploaded/downloaded/deleted are the objects within each container.
-Thus, it makes it easier to divide the container as per the subject and the objects within each container as files.
+Objects/Files - A combination of REST API call-methods and curl commands are used to perform object actions such as file upload or file download.

 A diagram of how everything works.

 ![OpenStack1](https://user-images.githubusercontent.com/22990797/124118337-115f4200-da26-11eb-9cb8-f94148ba9f22.PNG)